Coronavirus (COVID-19): travelling to Northern Ireland from a red list country

 Red list countries (subject to additional measures)

-The countries on the red list include:
+There are currently no countries on the red list.

 Requirements for travelling to NI from a red list country